Lord-Windy/asmjit/README.md

 ### Memory Addressing

 X86/X64 architectures have several memory addressing modes which can be used to combine base register, index register and a displacement.
 In addition, index register can be shifted by a constant from 1 to 3 that can help with addressing elements up to 8-byte long in an array.
 AsmJit supports all forms of memory addressing.
-Memory operand can be created by using `asmjit::X86Mem` or by using related non-member functions like `asmjit::x86::ptr` or `asmjit::x86::ptr_abs`.
+Memory operand can be created by using `asmjit::X86Mem` or by using related non-member functions like `asmjit::x86::ptr`.
 Use `ptr` to create a memory operand having a base register with optional index register and a displacement; use and `ptr_abs` to create a memory operand referring to an absolute address in memory (32-bit) and optionally having an index register.

 In the following example various memory addressing modes are used to demonstrate how to construct and use them.
 It creates a function that accepts an array and two indexes which specify which elements to sum and return.